What is an EIN?

 - Do you file employment or excise tax returns?

 - Do you withhold taxes on income, other than wages, paid to a non-resident?

-Even if you’re not legally required to have an EIN, we recommend getting one since EINs are also required to open business bank accounts, apply for business licenses, and secure some types of financing.
+Even if you’re not legally required to have an EIN, we recommend getting one anyway.
+EINs are also required to open business bank accounts and credit cards, apply for business licenses, and secure some types of financing.

 Applying for an EIN

 Applying for an EIN is fairly straightforward, but there are some nuances depending on where your business is based.

 You’ll need to complete the EIN application in one sitting, so be prepared and give yourself plenty of time to reduce any stress associated with the process.

 Before you apply, make sure you have a Social Security number or Individual Taxpayer Identification Number (ITIN) and know what type of business you’re applying on behalf of.
 Only the “responsible party,” meaning the business owner or principal officer, can apply.